RC2014Z80/RC2014/BASIC-Programs/Monitor/readme.txt

     ASC returns ascii code of first character in string MID$ returns characters from some point in string VAL returns numerical value of string
-    LEN$ returns length of a string
+    LEN returns length of a string
 Execute the routine based on the first token
 Repeat